ivanvorobei/SPStorkController/README.md

 ### SPLarkController

-[SPLarkController](https://github.com/ivanvorobei/SPLarkController) make **settings screen** for application.
+[SPLarkController](https://github.com/ivanvorobei/SPLarkController) transition between controllers.
+Translate to top.
+Make **settings screen** for application.
 You can add **buttons and switches**.
 The amount cells is not limited.
 You can start using project with just two lines of code and easy customisation.
 For implement settings as in preiew, see section [Settings Controller](https://github.com/ivanvorobei/SPLarkController#settings-controller)

 You can download example app [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) from AppStore.
 If you want to **buy source code** of app this app, please, go to [xcode-shop.com](https://xcode-shop.com).